 Food tech Vow is a prominent cultivated meat company founded in Australia, with Tim Noakesmith and George Peppou at the helm.
 They are dedicated to transforming the way meat is produced by harnessing cellular agriculture and fermentation techniques.
 Vow's focus extends beyond traditional meats, as they aim to develop cultured alternatives for unique and exotic varieties such as kangaroo, alpaca, and even lion.
 By pushing the boundaries of cultivated meat, Vow strives to offer sustainable and ethical choices while diversifying the protein options available to consumers.

 Mewery is the first European cell-based food tech startup developing novel and fortified cultivated pork on a microalgae base.
+It stands out by developing fortified cultivated pork with microalgae, a game-changer for scalability and cost.
 Their unique technology aims to break down barriers to scaling and accelerating the cultivated meat industry.
-They are developing a porcine cell line for a proprietary hybrid media, which doesn’t require FBS and uses microalgae base to lower the production costs of cultivated meat significantly.

 Founded in 2020 by the renowned tissue biologist, Dr. Ali Khademhosseini, Omeat is headquartered in Los Angeles.
-Omeat is an innovative food startup that has revolutionized the production of cultivated meat, offering a scalable and sustainable alternative to conventional meat.
-What sets Omeat apart is their cutting-edge process that utilizes the inherent regenerative properties found in cows' plasma to stimulate cell growth.
+Omeat stands out with a regenerative technique harnessing cow plasma, ensuring affordability meets innovation.
+It utilizes the inherent regenerative properties found in cows' plasma to stimulate cell growth.
 This proprietary technique enables them to produce delicious and affordable cultivated meat without the need for animal sacrifice.